JulioPapel/claiss/README.md

 $ claiss refactor ./project/
 ```

-You can creata a json list of terms like ```myapp.dic``` file anywere outside your project. this list is processed by order of precedence from top to bottom.
-The content shuld be formatted a as one level json hash, like:
+You can create a json list of terms like ```myapp.dic``` file anywhere outside your project.
+This list is processed by order of precedence from top to bottom.
+The content should be formatted as a one level json hash, like:

 ```json
 {